 - Automated regression testing occurs throughout the lifecycle across the entire architecture of the solution.
 This enables the team to safely evolve their DW/BI solution incrementally, all the while being assured that their solution fulfills the requirements as they’ve been told them to date.

 - The first release of the DW/BI solution will likely be developed following the Scrum-based agile lifecycle, future releases following a Continuous Delivery lifecycle.
-Different situations require different approaches, and the DA framework purposely supports several delivery lifecycles too support a pragmatic fit-for-purpose approach.
+Different situations require different approaches, and the DA toolkit purposely supports several delivery lifecycles too support a pragmatic fit-for-purpose approach.

 - Stakeholders are engaged throughout the lifecycle, and changes in requirements are wholeheartedly welcomed by the team.
 A changed requirement late in the lifecycle is a competitive advantage, as long as you can act on it.